The Occupation of Europe

 Napoleon leads his troops through Berlin, 1806.

 Once a region was secured by administrative and military domination, France could begin exploiting the economic resources it possessed for the sake of the war effort.
-Taxation was used to finance the burgeoning Grand Armée, which was increasingly populated by non-French soldiers - at the beginning of the Russian Campaign of 1812, more than half of the Grand Armée was composed of foreign soldiers.
+Taxation was used to finance the burgeoning Grand Armée, which was increasingly populated by non-French soldiers.
+Indeed, at the beginning of the Russian Campaign of 1812, more than half of the Grand Armée was composed of foreign soldiers.

 "There is no art which one government sooner learns of another than that of draining money from the pockets of the people."